 Roasted Cherry Tomato Cheese Bread

-You can play around with the types of cheeses (as long as they are fairly firm) and what herbs/spices to add.
+You can play around with the types of cheeses (as long as they are fairly firm) and what herbs/spices to add to our Roasted Cherry Tomato Cheese Bread.
 You could even play around with throwing some zucchini or onions in with the tomatoes before roasting (just adjust for the weight) — or whatever your garden is offering up at the moment.
 Makes 1 (9-inch) loaf.

 Roasted Cherry Tomato Cheese Bread Recipe